MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportwriteregisterbufferulong64.md

 #### - Count [in]

 Specifies the number of data values to write.
 Each data item has a size of <b>sizeof</b>(ULONG64).

+#### - Register [in]

+Pointer to the register where the data is written to.
+The register must be a mapped range in memory space

 ## -remarks